rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

         {
 ```
 <br>
 Now that we are done with the clients side of data.
 We now need to make the server actually do something with this info.
-This is basically where we are at right now, the local client has prediction for himself but the server and other players do not acknowledge any of it. <br> <br>
+This is basically where we are at right now, the local client has prediction for himself but the server and other players do not acknowledge any of it.
+Using my tool (https://boskodeveloper.github.io) we can visualise it. <br> <br>

 ![Spawning Players](images/prediction.gif?raw=true)